 Under the Bonnet: 3.8L water cooled flat 6 Porsche engine

-Being Porsche specialists Olly thought it would be rude not to turn to Porsche for his next personal project replacing his crappy kangoo van, but when he arrived back at the shop with this beaten up Carrera 4s, we thought we had our work cut out!
+Being Porsche specialists Olly thought it would be rude not to turn to Porsche for his next personal project replacing his crappy kangoo van, but when he arrived back at the shop with this beaten up Carrera 4s, we thought we had our work cut out and to be honest at first glance we thought it may end up in the bin!
 The previous owner on his maiden voyage lost control of the car after exceeding the Porsches limits on a corner and ended up in a ditch resulting in the sort of negative camber an 18 year old could only dream of.
 Oh well they say “one man’s loss is another man’s gain”

 Once on the ramp we inspected the car and discovered that, it was not as bad as it first looked.
 The only real damage was to the suspension, Happy days!
 So 4 new suspension sets for the front and rear near side were fitted and with the car now sitting back on 4 wheels it was wheeled over to the bodyshop ready to make a start on the custom bodywork.